TilliFe/Infermo/README.md

 from math import sin
 ```

-Define the model architecture,the number of layers and neurons in each layer.
+Define the model architecture (simple MLP with ReLU activations and bias)

 ```python
 struct model: